code-craft-igt-1/image-encapsulation-shivraj0058/README.md

-# pass-an-image
+# Encapsulate the image

-Try passing an image to brighten it
+Bring together an image with its functionality